Paralyzed Nasdaq opted for caution over speed in restoring trade

 "We had to make sure all the exchanges were connected to us successfully and if the firms on the outside could get in," said one Nasdaq official who spoke on condition of anonymity.

-Meanwhile, banks' trading desks were cautioning Nasdaq, operated by Nasdaq OMX Group Inc (NDAQ.O), not to rush to reopen, fearing that a restart full of technical errors would only sap more confidence from rattled markets, according to three sources at brokerages and banks who declined to be identified.
+Meanwhile, banks' trading desks were cautioning Nasdaq, operated by Nasdaq OMX Group Inc, not to rush to reopen, fearing that a restart full of technical errors would only sap more confidence from rattled markets, according to three sources at brokerages and banks who declined to be identified.

 In the end, the reopening of trading did go relatively well.

 Transactions first restarted at 3 p.m.
-EDT (8 p.m.
-British Time) in a single microcap stock, Atlantic American Corp (AAME.O), a test case picked for its front-of-the-alphabet ticker.
+EDT (1900 GMT) in a single microcap stock, Atlantic American Corp, a test case picked for its front-of-the-alphabet ticker.
 Twenty-five minutes later, the rest of the market opened, and, according to a Nasdaq statement, "The trading day finished in normal course."

 PERSISTENT GLITCHES